 Personalized treatment: Treatment is tailored to the individual's specific symptoms and constitution.

-Some commonly used homeopathic medicines for IBS include:
+Some of the commonly utilized homeopathic remedies for IBS are:

-Nux Vomica: For symptoms of bloating, gas, and constipation.
+Nux Vomica: Targeting symptoms like bloating, gas, and constipation.

 Comments